Version: 1.0

 3.3.4.
 Identifying Credentials Being Issued Throughout the Issuance Flow

-authorization_details is not used.
+authorization_details is NOT SUPPORTED.
 It is expected that the credential issuer links the credential to be issued to the wallet through the pre-authorized_code.

 3.4.
 Authorization Code Flow